Selling options is an investment strategy that for decades was the exclusive domain of professional traders and fund managers.

 “As an option seller, you accept the fact that you, nor anyone else, can know for sure which direction prices will travel – especially in the short term. “

 If you are already familiar with stock options, or if you have ever “sold a covered call”, you know the basic mechanics: You can sell an option as easily as buying one, or buying or selling a share of stock.
 Commodities options work the same way.
 But there are many differences between commodity and stock options.
-(To learn more about these differences and how to properly employ an option selling strategy, be sure to get your Free Booklet at the bottom of this page.)
+(To learn more about these differences and how to properly employ an option selling strategy, be sure to get your Free Guide to Selling Commodities Options.)

-Below is an Example of a typical Option Sale you might do as a commodities option seller.
+Below is an Example of a typical Option Sale you might employ as a commodities option seller.

 Approx. 4 months